isaaczinda/hls/Reasoning.md

 # Unsafe Assignment

 Sometimes, we will need to write expressions like this: `i = i + 1`.
 However, this has the potential to overflow if `i` has its max value, so this expression won't typecheck unless `Int1 i ...` is declared with `unsafe Int1 i ...`.
+If the unsafe keyword is used when declaring a variable, it will be unsafe for its entire lifetime.
+Otherwise, it is safe.

+When we assign to a variable:
 **safe assignment**: the compiler will try to implicit cast the expression to match the variable.
 **unsafe assignment**: the compiler will try to explicit cast the expression to match the variable.